rblotsky/TextAdventureScripting/README.md

  Command Name | Arguments       | Functionality
 --------------|-----------------|---------------
- RAND         | Text,Text...| Gets replaced with a random value from the variables.
- RAND         | None            | Randomly decides whether to display this option in the previous prompt.
-(Only works on options, not prompts)
+ RAND         | Text,Text...| Gets replaced with a random value from the variables. *Note: Not implemented* RAND         | None            | Randomly decides whether to display this option in the previous prompt. *Note: Not implemented*
  COND         | Var,Operator,ReqValue,SuccessText,FailureText | Displays SuccessText if the expression specified is true, FailureText if not.
  COND         | Var,Operator,ReqValue | Displays this option if the expression specified is true. *Note: If multiple COND commands are used, ALL of them must pass.*
+ SET          | Var,Value       | Sets variable Var to value Value.
+ ADD          | Var,Value       | Adds value Value to variable Var.
+ MIN          | Var,Value       | Sets the variable Var to the lower value of the 2: itself, and Value. *Note: Not implemented*
+ MAX          | Var,Value       | Sets the variable Var to the higher value of the 2: itself, and Value. *Note: Not implemented*